palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

 Getting started
 ===============

-In order to contribute to `django-calaccess-raw-data <apps/calaccess_downloads_site.html>`_, you first need to set up your development environment, install the source code and configure a few inital settings.
+In order to contribute to `django-calaccess-raw-data <apps/calaccess_downloads_site.html>`_, you first need to set up your development environment, install the source code and configure a few settings.

 ---------------